-- > What your and your dependents' life insurance benefit is. - ▶ How you can continue your coverage if you are disabled. - ▶ How to convert your life insurance to an individual policy if you lose coverage. - ➤ What your AD&D benefit is. - ▶ How to tell the Fund who should get the benefit if you die. - ▶ Additional benefits under the life and AD&D benefit.
+- ▶ What your life insurance benefit is. - ▶ How you can continue your coverage if you are disabled. - ▶ How to convert your life insurance to an individual policy if you lose coverage. - ➤ What your AD&D benefit is. - ▶ How to tell the Fund who should get these benefits if you die. - > Additional benefits under the life and AD&D benefit.